Anna Maria Amcats football

-The Anna Maria Amcats football team represents Anna Maria College in college football at the NCAA Division III level.
-The Amcats are members of the Massachusetts State Collegiate Athletic Conference (MASCAC), fielding its team in the MASCAC since 2025.
-The Amcats play their home games at Caparso Field in Paxton, Massachusetts.
+The Anna Maria Amcats football team represented Anna Maria College in college football at the NCAA Division III level.
+The Amcats were members of the Massachusetts State Collegiate Athletic Conference (MASCAC), fielding team in the MASCAC in 2025.
+The Amcats played their home games at Caparso Field in Paxton, Massachusetts.

-Their head coach is Tanner Kingsley, who took over the position for the 2025 season.
+Their last head coach was Tanner Kingsley, who took over the position for the 2025 season.